 - A creative business with an annual operating budget below $500,000. * +

-- Applicant’s primary mission and over 51% of their body of work is the production, presentation, or promotion of arts and culture.
+- Your artistic goals or creative mission is the production of arts and culture activities.
 This includes organizations that provide professional support to creatives.

-- One year of operating history in the Austin-Round Rock-Georgetown Metropolitan Statistical Area (MSA) which includes Travis, Bastrop, Caldwell, Hays, and Williamson Counties.
+- Travis, Bastrop, Caldwell, Hays, and Williamson Counties.

-- 51% or more of the applicant’s creative production is within the Austin 10-1 City Council districts or extraterritorial jurisdiction (ETJ) and a minimum of 1 year of creative production within Austin.
+- Over 50% of your creative production is within the Austin 10-1 City Council districts or extraterritorial jurisdiction (ETJ).

 - 501(c) non-profit organizations or that are not primarily an arts organization.